 Your attorney(s) can use a registered LPA for property and financial decisions either before you lose mental capacity (with your agreement) or afterwards.
 Your attorney(s) can only use a registered LPA for health and welfare after you have lost mental capacity.

-When your attorney(s) start using the LPA, they may need to provide evidence of their authority to act for you to banks, utility companies, the local authority, your doctor, care homes and other third parties.
-The requirements of each individual or organisation will vary.
-For example, some may need to see the original registered LPA while others may only want a photocopy.
+When your attorney(s) start using the LPA, they may need to provide evidence of their authority to act for you to banks, utility companies, the Local Authority, your doctor, care homes and other third parties, etc. The requirements of each individual or organisation will vary.
+For example, some may need to see the original registered LPA, while others may only want a photocopy.
 Your attorney(s) should avoid sending the original registered LPA by post to a third party and offer to supply an office or certified copy instead.
-Your attorneys can get office copies from the OPG at a cost of £35 per document.
+Your attorney can get office copies from the Office of the Public Guardian.
 Alternatively, a solicitor or accountant can certify a copy of the LPA, confirming that it is a true copy of the original registered LPA.